 Tigard, OR 97281-0579

-As soon as we receive your application for assistance, we will assign you to a trained individual who is one of our Loss Mitigation Specialists.
-This person is also known as your “single point of contact.”
+Once we receive your application for assistance, we will assign you to a skilled Loss Mitigation Specialists.
+This person is also known as your “single point of contact” or "SPOC".

-For additional help exploring options to manage the account, the federal government provides contact information for housing counselors located close to you, whom you can select by visiting the Consumer Financial Protection Bureau website at www.consumerfinance.gov/find-a-housing-counselor or by visiting the Department of Housing and Urban Development (HUD) website at www.hud.gov/offices/hsg/sfh/hcc/hcs.cfm or by calling the HUD Housing Counselor Hotline toll-free at 800-569-4287.
+For additional help exploring options to manage your account, the federal government provides contact information for housing counselors located in your area, whom you can select by visiting the Consumer Financial Protection Bureau website at www.consumerfinance.gov/find-a-housing-counselor or by visiting the Department of Housing and Urban Development (HUD) website at www.hud.gov/offices/hsg/sfh/hcc/hcs.cfm or by calling the HUD Housing Counselor Hotline toll-free at 800-569-4287.
 A housing counselor can help you with household budgeting to manage mortgage loan payments and can also help you understand our loss mitigation programs and the range of foreclosure prevention options.